Approximating $f$-Divergences with Rank Statistics: Limitations and future work

-Fourth, it would be valuable to place the sliced rank--statistic $f$--divergence in a more formal ``flow'' framework, in the same spirit as sliced--Wasserstein flows \cite{liutkus2019sliced}.
-Concretely, one can view the sliced rank objective as defining a functional on probability measures whose descent induces transport dynamics: at each time step, projected one--dimensional rank corrections define a drift field that moves particles toward the data distribution, while optional entropy/noise terms control dispersion and prevent collapse.
-A theory along these lines could clarify the accuracy--compute trade--off introduced by slicing (finite $L$ directions) and discretization (finite $K$), and could enable finite--time guarantees for particle discretizations that explicitly track how the error depends on $(m,K)$ and step sizes, mirroring the role of Monte Carlo slicing and time discretization in flow--based analyses \cite{liutkus2019sliced}.
+Fourth, it would be valuable to place the sliced rank-statistic $f$-divergence in a more formal ``flow'' framework, in the same spirit as sliced-Wasserstein flows \citep{liutkus2019sliced}.
+Concretely, one can view the sliced rank objective as defining a functional on probability measures whose descent induces transport dynamics: at each time step, projected one-dimensional rank corrections define a drift field that moves particles toward the data distribution, while optional entropy/noise terms control dispersion and prevent collapse.
+A theory along these lines could clarify the accuracy-compute trade-off introduced by slicing (finite $L$ directions) and discretization (finite $K$), and could enable finite-time guarantees for particle discretizations that explicitly track how the error depends on $(m,K)$ and step sizes, mirroring the role of Monte Carlo slicing and time discretization in flow-based analyses \citep{liutkus2019sliced}.

-In parallel, these transport dynamics suggest an amortized alternative: instead of running particle updates at test time, a generator could be trained to emulate one (or a few) steps of rank--proximal transport, or to directly map base noise to samples that minimize the sliced rank divergence.
-Such amortization could dramatically reduce the per--iteration cost at image scale.
+In parallel, these transport dynamics suggest an amortized alternative: instead of running particle updates at test time, a generator could be trained to emulate one (or a few) steps of rank-proximal transport, or to directly map base noise to samples that minimize the sliced rank divergence.
+Such amortization could dramatically reduce the per-iteration cost at image scale.

 Finally, empirical evaluation can be broadened along several axes.
-The current experiments emphasize synthetic settings and representative implicit learning tasks, but more diverse benchmarks (including larger--scale image generation, text/sequence data, and domain adaptation scenarios, and time-series forecasting) would better delineate when rank--statistic divergences outperform classical and neural alternatives.
+The current experiments emphasize synthetic settings and representative implicit learning tasks, but more diverse benchmarks (including larger-scale image generation, text/sequence data, and domain adaptation scenarios, and time-series forecasting) would better delineate when rank-statistic divergences outperform classical and neural alternatives.
 In addition, ablations that isolate the effects of $K$, $L$, projection sampling, and batching would help translate theoretical guarantees into robust practitioner guidance.
-Extensions to conditional divergences, two--sample testing, and settings with nuisance variables (e.g., covariate shift) are also natural, since rank constructions are compatible with sample--based pipelines and may be combined with representation learning.
+Extensions to conditional divergences, two-sample testing, and settings with nuisance variables (e.g., covariate shift) are also natural, since rank constructions are compatible with sample-based pipelines and may be combined with representation learning.